 Bar with inventive cocktails and near all the live music on the weekends.

 Pestle Rock – Ballard (Isan Thai)

-You can almost always expect a queue here.
 Portions are small and prices are high, but they use all natural ingredients, locally sourced when possible.
-Not your average pad Thai, you’ll see authentic dishes specific to the Isan region.
+Not your average pad Thai, rather, you’ll find authentic dishes specific to the Isan region.

 Pike Place Chowder – Pike Place Market